Nerdward/batch_gh_archive/README.md

 ## Going the extra mile

-If you finish the project and you want to improve it, here are a few things you can do:
+Here are a few things I can do:

 * Add tests
 * Use make
 * Add CI/CD pipeline

-This is not covered in the course and this is entirely optional.

-If you plan to use this project as your portfolio project, it'll definitely help you to stand out from others.

-> **Note**: this part will not be graded.

 Some links to refer to: